kkassam/datasciencecoursera/README.md

 # datasciencecoursera
-This is a repo for for the Data Science Toolbox Assignment
+This is a repo for the Data Science Toolbox Assignment